-(iv) Where a student's weighted average result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be rounded up to the higher classification.
+- (iv) The Weighted Average Result is calculated to two decimal places. - (v) Where a student's Weighted Average Result falls below a classification boundary but is within 0.5% of that boundary, they will automatically be awarded the higher classification. - (vi) The College may award a Foundation degree pass, merit and distinction according to the following method: